rocLv/gitlab/doc/user/project/merge_requests/index.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/299542) in GitLab 13.11.
 > - [Feature flag removed](https://gitlab.com/gitlab-org/gitlab/-/issues/327319) in GitLab 14.0.

 In a group, the sidebar displays the total count of open merge requests.
-This value is cached if it's greater than than 1000.
+This value is cached if it's greater than 1000.
 The cached value is rounded to thousands (or millions) and updated every 24 hours.

 ## Related topics